To err is human.

 And just like designers might have biases when designing products, users can have them too when using them.

-However, because it is unrealistic to expect users to keep these biases in check, it is the designer’s job to design considering this fact.
+But because it is unrealistic to expect users to keep these biases in check, it is the designer’s job to design considering this fact.

 Importance of identifying a designer’s cognitive bias in design